Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 The data file `data.txt` is a $(N_T+1)\times 2$ matrix, where the first and the second columns are $u_1(t)$ and $u_2(t)$ respectively.

 {:start="11"}
 1. Use these data to do inverse modeling and report the values $a, b$ and $c$.
-We do not provide a starter code intentionally, but the forward computation codes in (b) and Problem 1 will be helpful.
+We do not provide a starter code intentionally, but the forward computation codes in `Case2D/starter.jl` and neural-network-based inverse modeling codes in `Case1D/starter3.jl` will be helpful.

 Hint:

-- For checking your program, you can save your own `data.txt` from (b), try to estimate $a$, $b$, and $c$, and check if you can recover the true values.
+- For checking your program, you can save your own `data.txt` from Question 10, try to estimate $a$, $b$, and $c$, and check if you can recover the true values.
 - If the optimization stops too early, you can multiply your loss function by a large number (e.g., $10^{10}$) and run your `BFGS!` optimizer again.
 An alternative approach is to use a smaller tolerance.
 See the `BFGS!` function documentation for details.